AdaCore/learn/content/courses/Ada_For_The_CPP_Java_Developer/chapters/05_Type_System.rst

    My_String : String (1 ..
 26);

-Unlike C++ and Java, Ada does not offer escape sequences such as :cpp:`'\n'`.
+Unlike C++ and Java, Ada does not offer escape sequences such as :cpp:`\'\\n\'`.
 Instead, explicit values from the :ada:`ASCII` package must be concatenated (via the concatenation operator, :ada:`&`).
 Here for example, is how to initialize a line of text ending with a new line:

 .. code-block:: ada